Digital Marketing Strategies and Trends

 • Deleting underperforming pages – Unless they're spam, removal can hurt topical authority.
 Improve them instead

-• Building more backlinks – December 2025 focused on on-page content quality
+• Building more backlinks – Recent core updates have focused on on-page content quality

 • Using AI to rewrite content – Surface-level rewrites don't address quality issues